-I just got off a 16 hour flight, hopped a bus to a bus station, and then barely managed to snag another bus before it left.
+I just got off a 16 hour flight, hopped a bus to a bus station, then barely managed to snag another bus before it left.

 It’s about 6:30am one day in the future…not quite sure how that happened, but I’m pretty sure the transition took place while I was sleeping.
 And here I thought the International Dateline was a phone-based service for lonely xenophiles.